 \subsubsection{Variational Autoencoder (VAE)}

-The architecture of the implemented VAE model is illustrated in \autoref{fig:framework}.
+The architecture of the VAE model is illustrated in \autoref{fig:framework}.
 VAEs are generative models that learn a probabilistic latent representation of the input data \cite{kingma}.
-This is achieved by minimizing a combined loss function that includes both a reconstruction loss and the Kullback-Leibler (KL) divergence (see \autoref{fig:framework} and \autoref{eq:kl_loss}).
+A combined loss function is minimized that includes both a reconstruction loss and the Kullback-Leibler (KL) divergence (see \autoref{eq:kl_loss}).
 The latter minimizes the learned distribution with a predefined prior, a standard normal distribution to approximate the latent representation $p(z) = \mathcal{N}(0, I)$.
-The KL divergence encourages the model to generate the latent space according to the desired distribution \cite{nguyen2024variational}.
+KL regulation encourages the model to generate the latent space according to the desired distribution \cite{nguyen2024variational}.